eddelbuettel/digest/docs/mkdmt-src/src/man/digest.md

 For blake3, the C implementation by Samuel Neves and Jack O'Connor is used.

+For crc32c, the portable (i.e. non-hardware accelerated) version from Google is used.

 Please note that this package is not meant to be used for cryptographic purposes for which more comprehensive (and widely tested) libraries such as OpenSSL should be used.
 Also, it is known that crc32 is not